Mayar-ElMallah/Perception-Stack-for-Self-Driving-Cars/README.md

 To do this task first I tried several points to be source points (from the original images) and decided their corresponding points at the output then I chose the good set for our case. at the end I used OpenCV methods to do this transformation
 ![This is an image](writeUp/output_5.PNG).

+## Experiment Different Colors Channel
+We tried converting the Image to various color spaces for detecting the lane lines better.
+We tried RGB, HSV, HLS, Lab and YCrCb color spaces.